 Yes, the ubiquitous native advertising companies Outbrain and Taboola are joining forces in order to better compete with Google and Facebook.
 Obviously, this will have big implications for native advertising, and it raises the question — just what is that one vegetable gut doctors are begging people not to eat?
 More importantly, could this merger create new opportunities for B2B native advertising?

-Do you want to find out more information on native marketing and best practices in B2B social media marketing?
-Sign-up to watch our webinars today!
+Do you want to learn more about native marketing and best practices in B2B social media marketing?
+Sign up to watch our webinars today!

 Backing up for a moment, let’s consider what is actually taking place in the Outbrain/Taboola merger.
-The new company will be retaining Taboola’s name and CEO, and will be serving an audience of 2.6 billion across more than twenty thousand online properties.
-By merging, Outbrain and Taboola can extend their advertising reach even further — and expand into artificial intelligence, video advertising, and other new ecommerce frontiers.
+The new company will retain Taboola’s name and CEO and will serve an audience of 2.6 billion across more than twenty thousand online properties.
+By merging, Outbrain and Taboola can extend their advertising reach even further — and expand into artificial intelligence, video advertising, and other new e-commerce frontiers.

-That these companies are merging makes logical sense, and shouldn’t come as much surprise to seasoned industry watchers.
-They’ve behaved more like friendly competitors than bitter rivals over the years, despite sharing extremely similar business models.
-Each is based on serving up algorithm-generated content recommendations, which displays text and image ads chosen to match the interests of the individual consumer viewing them.
+That these companies are merging makes logical sense and shouldn’t come as much of a surprise to seasoned industry watchers.
+Despite sharing extremely similar business models, they’ve behaved more like friendly competitors than bitter rivals over the years.
+Each is based on serving up algorithm-generated content recommendations, which display text and image ads chosen to match the interests of the individual consumer viewing them.

 Native Advertising via Content Recommendation

-The Content Recommendation that Outbrain and Taboola provides is itself a form of native advertising — serving up paid ads, which direct to content not products, alongside links to the host site’s organic content.
+Outbrain and Taboola’s content recommendation is itself a form of native advertising—serving up paid ads that direct to content, not products, alongside links to the host site’s organic content.
 Originally, it was very difficult to discern between native ads and actual content suggestions.
-After some pressure on publishers and ad networks, they began adding “recommended” or “around the web” headers.
+After some pressure on publishers and ad networks, they added “recommended” or “around the web” headers.

 On the other hand, native advertising describes a less obtrusive, more organic style of advertising content that fits in context with the website where it appears.

-Display advertising gets a bad rap sometimes, and not without cause.
+Display advertising sometimes gets a bad rap, and not without cause.
 It can be obnoxious and disruptive, and consumers don’t like it very much.
 Ad blockers are becoming increasingly popular.
-The demand for ad blockers means they keep evolving to account for all the new tricks display advertisers come up with to get in front of web users’ eyeballs.
+The demand for ad blockers means they keep evolving to account for all the new tricks display advertisers develop to get in front of web users’ eyeballs.

 B2B clients aren’t looking to make impulse purchases, so display advertising is generally regarded as a suboptimal way to reach them, usually used for remarketing audiences.
 Some approaches contained within native advertising, however, are much better suited to B2B advertising.